robsalmon/giffleball/tutorials/How-to-check-if-a-string-is-empty-using-JavaScript.md

 * be blank (contains no characters)
 * contain only white space.

+### How to check if the string variable is undefined

 You can check if a string variable is undefined using JavaScript’s global **[undefined](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/undefined)** property:

 ```javascript